pacificclimate/station-data-portal/user-doc/root.rst

 a) You need to specify it in YYYY-MM-DD HH:MM:SS format and
 b) You need to put the quotes around the whole time.

-Depending on what browser/client you are using, you *may* need to URL encode all of that syntax, but so far all of the browsers that I have used will do the translation for you.
+Depending on what browser/client you are using, you *may* need to URL encode all of that syntax, but so far all of the browsers tested will do the translation for you.

 For example: